 On June 8, 2002, the winery’s doors opened.
-There were wines for sale and a place for folks to taste them.
+Our flagship wines were for sale and we created a place for folks to come and taste them.
 We called it Samson Estates in honor of our father, Sam.

 We built a sparkling stainless steel production floor replete with oak barrels and a viewing window for visitors.
 Our lovely public tasting room has wood beams, fire hearth, and terracotta tile in warm welcoming colors.
 The patio, for warm weather picnicking and wine bibbing, has a view of our fields and the Cascade Mountains.